-Individual risk factors can be classified into nonmodifiable and modifiable lifestyle factors.
-Currently, there is good evidence that changes in some modifiable risk factors could substantially decrease individual breast cancer risk.
+Individual risk factors can be classified into non-modifiable, modifiable, and socially defined factors.
+Currently, there is good evidence that changes in some modifiable risk factors could substantially decrease the individual breast cancer risk.

 Breast Cancer Risk and Prevention